Sunday, May 7, 2023.

 Food & Breaks

-You can refill your water and electrolyte bottles and enjoy light snacks that will power you for the second half of the ride.
-Fare includes energy bars, chips, nuts, fruit, and peanut butter and jelly sandwiches.
+Nearby on the route, you can refill your water and electrolyte bottles and enjoy light snacks that will power you for the second half of the ride.
+Fare includes energy bars, chips, nuts, and fruit.

 Georgetown Brewing: Mile 37.
 Redeem a drink ticket here.